SimonScholz/simonscholz.github.io/content/tutorials/fulfillmenttools-kotlin-graphql-client/index.md

 vgWort: "vg08.met.vgwort.de/na/13fa4f2269644bed96c7d4ca2d322361"
 ---

-This tutorial shows you how to use the Apollo Kotlin library to call the fulfillmenttools GraphQL API.
+This tutorial shows you how to use the Apollo Kotlin library to call the fulfillmenttools GraphQL API using queries or mutations.
-It will cover how to set up your project, generate the necessary code, and make a simple query to retrieve data from the API.

 ## Prerequisites